-Internal data shows a significantly increased gap in English and Maths attainment between PP and Other in every year group.
+Performance measures have not been published for 2022 to 2023.
+Internal data continues to show a significant gap in English and Maths attainment between PP and Other in most year groups.

 Externally provided programmes

 Please include the names of any non-DfE programmes that you used your pupil premium (or recovery premium) to fund in the previous academic year.